-NU 510 Advanced Nursing Roles and Trends (3) Students explore the current components and variations of the advanced practice role as well as the evolving roles of the professional nurse and trends in career and educational development and current legislation and professional ethics.
-Fall.
+NU 510 Advanced Nursing Roles and Trends (3) Offered Fall.
+Students explore the current components and variations of the advanced practice role as well as the evolving roles of the professional nurse and trends in career and educational development and current legislation and professional ethics.

-NU 610 Nursing Research Project I (1) Prereq.: NU 601.
+NU 610 Nursing Research Project I (1) Offered Fall.
+Prereq.: NU 601.
 Under the supervision of advisory faculty, the student will begin development of a thorough, original research project.
-Fall.

-NU 611 Nursing Research Project II (2) Prereq.: NU 610.
+NU 611 Nursing Research Project II (2) Offered Spring.
+Prereq.: NU 610.
 Under the supervision of advisory faculty, the student will complete a thorough, original research project.
-Spring.